holliskuang/Listy.dev/README.md

 <p>Each of the items on the list you generate will link you to their respective Spotify page.</p>

 <p> You can also create a playlist from your list of songs/artists which will create a playlist directly in your Spotify Account.
-No extra work required, just name your playlist and it will show up on your Spotify App.</p>
+No extra work required!
+Just name your playlist and it will show up on your Spotify App.</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>